 Can I Change My Major?

 Even if you go through all these steps, you could still have a change of heart during your college career.
 Not to worry!
-30% of all college students change their major at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.
+A number of all college students experience changing majors at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.

-As long as you keep these factors in mind, you’ll end up graduating with a valuable degree that can support you in your professional endeavors.
+As long as you keep these factors in mind, you'll end up graduating with a valuable degree that can support you in your professional endeavors and career goal.

 - Best Colleges.
-New Survey Finds Most College Grads Would Change Majors. https://www.bestcolleges.com/blog/college-graduate-majors-survey/
+New Survey Finds Most College Grads Would Change Majors. https://www.bestcolleges.com/blog/college-graduate-majors-survey/.
+Accessed December 28, 2021